Screen time

-Screen time is the amount of time spent using a device with a screen such as a smartphone, computer, television, or video game console.
+Screen time is the amount of time spent using an electronic device with a display screen such as a smartphone, computer, television, video game console, or tablet.
 The concept is under significant research with related concepts in digital media use and mental health.
 Screen time is correlated with mental and physical harm in child development.
-The positive or negative health effects of screen time are influenced by levels and content of exposure.
-To prevent harmful exposure to screen time, some governments have placed regulations on its usage.
+The positive or negative health effects of screen time on a particular individual are influenced by levels and content of exposure.
+To prevent harmful excesses of screen time, some governments have placed regulations on usage.

 History

 Statistics

-The first electronic screen was the cathode ray tube (CRT), which was invented in 1897 and commercialized in 1922.
-CRT's were the most popular choice for display screens until the rise of liquid crystal displays (LCDs) in the early 2000s.
+The first electronic screen was the cathode ray tube (CRT), which was invented in 1922.
+CRTs were the most popular choice for display screens until the rise of liquid crystal displays (LCDs) in the early 2000s.
 Screens are now an essential part of entertainment, advertising, and information technologies.

 Since their popularization in 2007, smartphones have become ubiquitous in daily life.
-In 2019, 81% of American adults reported owning a smartphone, up from 64% in 2015.
-An American survey in 2016 found a median of 3.7 minutes per hour of screen time over a 30-day period.
+In 2023, 85% of American adults reported owning a smartphone.
+An American survey in 2016 found a median of 3.7 minutes per hour screen use per citizen.
 All forms of screens are frequently used by children and teens.
 Nationally representative data of children and teens in the United States show that the daily average of screen time increases with age.
 TV and video games were once largest contributors to children's screen time, but the past decade has seen a shift towards smart phones and tablets.
 Specifically, a 2011 nationally representative survey of American parents of children from birth to age 8 suggests that TV accounted for 51% of children's total daily screen time, while mobile devices only accounted for 4%.
 However, in 2017, TV dropped down to 42% of children's total daily screen time, and mobile media devices jumped up to 35%.